What should I do in the event of a mental health emergency?

 Where can I review your complete office policies?

-Included in this PDF below is a copy of the Tiffany Britt & Associates, LLC Psychotherapist-Patient Service Agreement which include our Practice Policies and Informed Consent.
+Included in this PDF below is a sample copy of the general Tiffany Britt & Associates, LLC Therapist-Patient Service Agreement which include our Practice Policies and Informed Consent.
 Each therapist will have a version customized to their skills and services.
 You will be asked to sign a copy of your therapist’s agreement before your initial appointment.
 Please keep in mind, this PDF is only a sample document.
 Tiffany Britt & Associates, LLC and its therapists make ongoing updates and changes to practice documents and therefore this sample may not include any recent changes.

 Do you offer online tele-mental health counseling sessions?